StackVista/stackstate-docs/setup/cli/cli-comparison.md

 ➡️ [Learn how to install the new CLI](cli-sts.md).
 {% endtab %}
 {% tab title="stac CLI" %}
-{% hint style="info" %}
-Note that this CLI was previously named `sts`.
-It has been renamed to `stac` with the release of StackState v5.0.
-{% endhint %}

 The `stac` CLI is: